10 Energy Stocks Whale Activity In Today's Session - Benzinga

 Explanation

-• Regarding CDEV CDEV, we observe a call option trade with bearish sentiment.
-It expires in 234 day(s) on January 20, 2023.
-Parties traded 100 contract(s) at a $7.00 strike.
-The total cost received by the writing party (or parties) was $25.0K, with a price of $250.0 per contract.
-There were 25682 open contracts at this strike prior to today, and today 300 contract(s) were bought and sold.
+• Regarding BP BP, we observe a call option trade with bullish sentiment.
+It expires in 592 day(s) on January 19, 2024.
+Parties traded 100 contract(s) at a $25.00 strike.
+The total cost received by the writing party (or parties) was $98.0K, with a price of $980.0 per contract.
+There were 28212 open contracts at this strike prior to today, and today 128 contract(s) were bought and sold.

-• Regarding HAL HAL, we observe a call option trade with bearish sentiment.
-It expires in 234 day(s) on January 20, 2023.
-Parties traded 100 contract(s) at a $47.00 strike.
-The total cost received by the writing party (or parties) was $38.5K, with a price of $385.0 per contract.
-There were 1835 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• Regarding CVI CVI, we observe a call option trade with bearish sentiment.
+It expires in 102 day(s) on September 16, 2022.
+Parties traded 100 contract(s) at a $40.00 strike.
+The total cost received by the writing party (or parties) was $45.9K, with a price of $460.0 per contract.
+There were 144 open contracts at this strike prior to today, and today 125 contract(s) were bought and sold.

-• For EQT EQT, we notice a call option trade that happens to be bearish, expiring in 108 day(s) on September 16, 2022.
-This event was a transfer of 40 contract(s) at a $42.00 strike.
-The total cost received by the writing party (or parties) was $38.4K, with a price of $960.0 per contract.
-There were 363 open contracts at this strike prior to today, and today 41 contract(s) were bought and sold.
+• For BTU BTU, we notice a call option trade that happens to be bullish, expiring in 228 day(s) on January 20, 2023.
+This event was a transfer of 100 contract(s) at a $11.00 strike.
+The total cost received by the writing party (or parties) was $151.7K, with a price of $1517.0 per contract.
+There were 5 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.

 Options Alert Terminology